eugenp/tutorials/libraries/README.md

 ## Libraries

 This module contains articles about various Java libraries.
-These are small libraries that are relatively easy to use and does not require any separate module of their own.
+These are small libraries that are relatively easy to use and do not require any separate module of their own.

-The code examples related to different libraries should go in a new package.
+The code examples related to different libraries are each in their own module.

-Remember, for advanced libraries like JUnit, Jackson, etc. we already have separate modules.
+Remember, for advanced libraries like [Jackson](/jackson) and [JUnit](/testing-modules) we already have separate modules.
 Please make sure to have a look at the existing modules in such cases.

 ### Relevant articles